Mehran1383/Chat_Application/README.md

 In addition to sending and receiving messages, this program has these features :

----
-1. A beautiful ui which makes this messenger more atractive
+- A beautiful ui which makes this messenger more atractive

 ![Screenshot (603)](https://github.com/KassemKayall/Massenger/assets/134122361/b06dd1fa-2273-49b5-8d0d-bdeb44dbda63)
 ---
-2. Ability to capture or select a picture for profile
+- Ability to capture or select a picture for profile

 ![Screenshot (604)](https://github.com/KassemKayall/Massenger/assets/134122361/0f5c2aea-39a0-43d5-94c0-7cca7181243f)
 ---
-3. Changing background theme
+- Changing background theme

 ![Screenshot (605)](https://github.com/KassemKayall/Massenger/assets/134122361/3fd931cf-f34a-4a9e-ad83-a339a4598f47)
 ---
-4. Changing font style and size
+- Changing font style and size

 ![Screenshot (606)](https://github.com/KassemKayall/Massenger/assets/134122361/0531c097-e2a1-492d-a152-9201488508ce)
+---

+## Prerequisites

+- Qt 5.13 or later
+- C++ 11 compatible compiler
+- qmake (included with Qt)

+## Building the Project

+1. Clone the repository:

+    ```sh
+    git clone <repository-url>
+    ```

+2. Open the project in Qt Creator:
+    - Open `nmassenger.pro` for the client application.

+3. Build the project using Qt Creator.
 ---